vtex-apps/Indexer-listener/README.md

 # Broadcaster-listener

-App in VTEXIO designed to listen to broadcaster catalog changes.
+App in VTEXIO designed to listen to catalog changes from Search indexer.